Riding WTB's New 2019 Rims & Tires

 THE UPDATED WTB VIGILANTE

 Side lug height has increased, making them more aggressive than the predecessor.
-The intermediate lugs have moved out toward the side lugs, creating a larger channel in hopes of improved traction and shedding.
+The intermediate lugs have moved out toward the side lugs, creating a larger channel in hopes of improved traction and mud-shedding.

-The second tire to receive a facelift.
+The second tire to receive a facelift was the Trail Boss.
 Like the Vigilante, it has been optimized around a 29mm internal rim width and the tread pattern has received more spacing.
-Side lug height has increased by 1mm and the surface area of them made larger to avoid squirming.
-A rear specific tire available in 2.4 and 2.6-inch widths, Light and Tough casing, and Fast Rolling rubber compound (no High Traction is available).
+Side lug height has increased by 1mm and the surface area was made larger to avoid squirming.
+The Trail Boss is a rear specific tire available in 2.4 and 2.6-inch widths, Light and Tough casing, and Fast Rolling rubber compound (no High Traction option is available).

 In looser conditions, the tire performed admirably.
 Diving into fresh trails further down the mountain, the tire surprised me with how well it shed the wet dirt.
 Only on the longest of loose, off-camber sections did it get nervous — easily corrected for with rider weight adjustments.